Community Building & Stewardship

 I believe that I am drawn by the Holy Spirit to the spirituality and qualities of the Paulist Community.
 I have discerned both by prayer and study that God calls me to become associated with the Paulists.
 I promise that I will pray for the works of the Paulist Society, meet with others, who are also members of the Paulist Associates, for spiritual sharing and formation; and I seek to embody the apostolic qualities of the Paulists in my daily life.
 Attentive to the Holy Spirit and faithful to the example of St. Paul and the charism of Father Isaac Hecker, I commit myself for one year of membership in the Paulist Associates.

 For more than 50 years, the Paulist Center Community has formed small faith-sharing groups meeting to share faith and to support each other.
 In the 1960s we called them “Koinonia Groups” (meaning “Christian fellowship or communion”).
 Currently several groups meet on a regular basis.
+To learn more about small groups, please contact Nancy Mehlem.

 - Melrose/Malden/Wakefield Group –contact Trudy MacDonald for more information.